 The best cheap soundbar for you depends on the features, connections and size that will help you most enjoy watching movies and TV.
-None of these cheap soundbars come with a subwoofer, but some deliver more bass — a key feature if you like the tactile rumble that comes when watching action scenes.
-Think about if you need a remote; only some of these include them.
+Some of these soundbars come with a subwoofer — a speaker dedicated to producing the tactile rumble that's evident when watching action movies.
+Think about whether you need a remote as some designs are better than others.

 You’ll also want to pay attention to the audio outputs on your TV or monitor.
-Since none of these cheap soundbars comes with HDMI, the next best option is optical digital or coaxial digital audio.
-If your set doesn’t offer those, look for a soundbar with stereo RCA or 3.5mm inputs.
+The majority of the soundbars now come with an HDMI port for audio output from your TV, but the LG SK1 offers optical digital only.
 Another important consideration is the size of your TV — larger TVs look and sound best when paired with larger soundbars.
-But if your space is limited, a small soundbar is better than no soundbar at all.
+But if your space is limited, a small soundbar is likely to be better than no soundbar at all.

 For more TV and soundbar info, check out our helpful guides on choosing the right big-screen TV for you, the best TVs right now and how to improve your TV sound.